 Step 1: Define Your Qualification Criteria

-Before you buy anything, map out your ideal customer profile (ICP).
+Before you deploy, map out your ideal customer profile (ICP).
 What are the must-have signals?

 - Budget range